nickassafkirk/Cartel-Coffee/README.md

 ### Surface

-Fonts
+#### Fonts ####
+**General**

-Sans-serif fonts have been chosen site-wide for a minimilistic style, consistent with the companies branding and interior decor and to improve legibility for site users.
+Sans-serif fonts have been chosen site-wide for a minimilistic style, consistent with the companies interior decor and to improve legibility for site users.
 Font-size and line height are adjusted on different device sizes to ensure correct distribution of information and layout across all devices.
 Altering line height and text-padding on mobile devices aids navigation and touch-interaction on touch-screen devices.

-Logo & Title Fonts
+**Logo & Title Fonts**
 The Bebas Neue font is used for the company logo and the carousel image titles.
 It was chosed because of it's bold appearance and clear readability.
 This font has been styled to be uppercase with a heavier font-weight than the body text to create recognisable branding and obvious visual impact for key site information.

-Body Font
+**Body Fonts**
 The Montserrat font was selected for the body text for it's slim, legible and professional appearance.
 A much lighter font-weight is used to reinforce an overall minimilistic style and to create contrast between branding text and headings.

-Headings
+**Headings**
-Headings also utilise the Montserrat font but are style with a heavier font-weight to reinforce a greater sense of importance than accompanying body text.
+Headings also utilise the Montserrat font but are styled with a heavier font-weight to reinforce a higher priority of importance than accompanying body text.

-Additional Fonts
+**Additional Fonts**
 The Sans-serif font has been chosen as a fallback font if chosen fonts cannot be loaded.

-Colors
+#### Colors ####
 Colors are used to increase contrast, visual impact, to indicate interactivity of elements and to improve readability across the site.

-Navigation colors: Dark, muted header and footer colors are used to give a sense of space and contrast to the main and footer navigation.
+**Navigation colors:** Dark, muted header and footer colors are used to give a sense of space and contrast to the main and footer navigation.

-Body colors: In contrast the body text utilises light, subtle background colors with dark text colors to clearly distinquish the page content from the navigation.
+**Body colors:** In contrast the body text utilises light, subtle background colors with dark text colors to clearly distinquish the page content from the navigation.

-Call-to-action colors: Buttons, Links and alerts utilise really bright vibrant colors to encourage click behaviour and to act as eyecatching visual indicators of primary call-to-action elements.
+**Call-to-action colors:** Buttons, Links and alerts utilise really bright vibrant colors to encourage click behaviour and to act as eyecatching visual indicators of primary call-to-action elements.

-Heading colors: Bold colored headings clearly define where individual sections begin.
+**Heading colors:** Bold colored headings clearly define where individual sections begin.
 Boldly colored section background colors contrasted with light fonts are chosen to clearly define the purpose of each section of information.

-Section Background colors: Coloured sections with muted grey backgrounds are used to clearly distinguish relevant areas of information.
+**Section Background colors:** Coloured sections with muted grey backgrounds are used to clearly distinguish relevant areas of information.
 This is important as page sections are scaled to width on larger screen-widths to keep information condensed and easily readable.

-Icons
+#### Icons ####
 Icons are used as metaphors to reinforce meaning of key navigation elements.
 The paper plane icon is used to reinforce meaning of send/submission buttons, food and drink icons are used on the menu page to reinforce the sub-menu navigation buttons and Icons are used for the contact information and social media links to clearly apply meaning to text-heavy page sections like the footer.

-Images
+#### Images ####
 Images are used in several ways on the site.

-Carousel Images: Eye catching images are used on the homepage carousel to clearly indicate the businesses key activities.
+**Carousel Images:** Eye catching images are used on the homepage carousel to clearly indicate the businesses key activities.
 These are chosen to encourage users to understand the purpose of the business as soon as they land on the homepage.

-Homepage Image Tiles: Appealing images are used as clickable tiles for the menus navigation links and shop navigation links on the homepage to quickly visually communicate the type of content a user will be brought to when clicking on each image tile.
+**Homepage Image Tiles:** Appealing images are used as clickable tiles for the menus navigation links and shop navigation links on the homepage to quickly visually communicate the type of content a user will be brought to when clicking on each image tile.

-Product images: Studio images are used to clearly display a products purpose and to encourage users to buy.
+**Product images:** Studio images are used to clearly display a products purpose and to encourage users to buy.
 Clear striking product images are contrasted with plain backgrounds to put the emphasis on the product and to keep user focus on the key information on the page.

-Background-images: Subtle background images with added opacity are used to give users a greater understanding of the business's style and appearance without drawing away from the key information on each page.
+**Background-images:** Subtle background images with added opacity are used to give users a greater understanding of the business's style and appearance without drawing away from the key information on each page.
 These background images and colored divs are also used to break-up large areas of white-space for a more visually appealing appearance and a more defined flow of information through the page.

+---

 ## Technologies Used